getjared/rude/docs.md

 ## ewmh compliance

-rudewm supports basic ewmh (extended window manager hints) compliance, which allows it to interact better with status bars and other x11 clients. the following ewmh properties are supported:
+rude supports basic ewmh (extended window manager hints) compliance, which allows it to interact better with status bars and other x11 clients. the following ewmh properties are supported:

 - `_NET_SUPPORTED`: list of supported ewmh atoms
 - `_NET_CLIENT_LIST`: list of managed windows